danielfobooss/puppet-jenkins/README.md

-This is intended to be a re-usable [Puppet](http://www.puppetlabs.com/puppet/introduction/) module that you can include in your own tree.
+This is intended to be a re-usable [Puppet](http://www.puppetlabs.com/puppet/introduction/) module that you can include in your own tree. oui

 # Experimental Types and Providers